 We do more than operate The Toll Roads.

-For a quarter century, our environmental initiatives have preserved scenic beauty and healthy ecosystems while building sustainable transportation solutions.
+For more than a quarter century, our environmental initiatives have preserved scenic beauty and healthy ecosystems while building sustainable transportation solutions.

 We’ve protected the natural resources of more than 2,000 acres of habitat and open space; created the first successful native habitat on a closed landfill; transformed a narrow concrete drainage ditch into a thriving wetland and coastal sage scrub community; and built a state-of-the-art, award-winning wildlife fence that keep drivers and wildlife separate and safe.

-To learn more about these and all of our environmental initiatives, click below.
+To learn more about these and other environmental initiatives, click below.
 Click to view the book in fullscreen mode.
 Double-click a page to enlarge it.
 Click to download the book.
 For best results, view on a desktop in full screen mode.

-TCA has participated in local habitat preservation through financial and land contributions to the Central/Coastal Natural Community Conservation Plan (NCCP) since its inception in 1996.
-TCA contributed nearly $7 million to the Natural Communities Coalition of Orange County’s endowment of $10 million to ensure the long-term management of the 37,000 acres set aside as open space as part of this NCCP.
+TCA has participated in local habitat preservation through financial and land contributions to the County of Orange Central/Coastal Natural Community Conservation Plan (NCCP)/Habitat Conservation Plan (HCP) since its inception in 1996.
+TCA contributed nearly $7 million to the Natural Communities Coalition of Orange County’s endowment of $10 million to ensure the long-term management of nearly 40,000 acres from Orange County’s coast to the Cleveland National Forest, set aside as open space as part of this NCCP.

 TCA’s demonstrated commitment to the environment has not gone unnoticed.
 Innovative strategies, design, management and conservation measures have been acknowledged by the tolling industry, government entities, planning and ecological organizations, and educational institutions.
 Among its awards are: